darods/CanSat-Ground-station/README.md

 $ virtualenv env
 $ source env/bin/activate
 $ pip3 install -r requeriments.txt
-$ python3 interfaz.py
+$ python3 main.py
 ```
 if you don't have the electronics you can still use it!
-When the terminal asks you to write a serial port, write anything and it will work, obviously it won't trace any data. (but the text bug remains ;v).
+When the terminal asks you to write a serial port, write anything and it will work, it will display random data. (but the text bug remains ;v).
 ___

 ## Setup Windows